dsc-courses/dsc10-notes/src/how_to_read.md

-# How To Read This Book
+# How To Read These Notes

-As you read this book, you'll encounter some components that are designed to help with your learning process.
+As you read these notes, you'll encounter some components that are designed to help with your learning process.

 When you see `text like this`, it means that text is related to code.